 tacuser0@switch:~$ net show version net not authorized by TACACS+ with given arguments, not executing

-For example, if you want to allow the user to be able to run the
+As a full example, if you want to allow the user to be able to run the

 cumulus@switch:~$ sudo tacplus-restrict -i -u tacacs0 -a ip net

-After running this command, examine the
+After running this command, examining the

 cumulus@switch:~$ sudo ls -lR ~tacacs0 total 12 lrwxrwxrwx 1 root root 22 Nov 21 22:07 ip -> /usr/sbin/tacplus-auth lrwxrwxrwx 1 root root 22 Nov 21 22:07 net -> /usr/sbin/tacplus-auth